primera7790/primera7790/README.md

 ### :alien: About Me :

-- 🕶️ I’m ready to become a backend developer at a cool company.
+- 🕶️ Direction to ML.

 - 👓 Technician, analyst... numbers, tables, optimization and pounding the keyboard - that's what i like.